Bodhan: History

 Bodhan is identified as the ancient Podana town (Podanapura), which was known to be the capital of the Asmaka Mahajanapadas of ancient India that covered present-day Andhra Pradesh, Telangana, and Maharashtra.
-It was also served as the capital of Vinayaditya, an 8th century ruler of the Vemulavada Chalukya dynasty.
+It was also served as the capital of Vinayaditya, an 8th-century ruler of the Vemulavada Chalukya dynasty.

 Rakasipet is a part of Bodhan and has historical significance.
 It is considered that the Pandavas stayed near Bodhan while doing Aranyavas.
 Bhima killed Bakasura near Rakasipet (Bodhan), and that place is now known as Bhimuni Gutta.

+Amdapur, a gram panchayat located about 7 km from Bodhan, is historically associated with Bhimuni Gutta.
+The village is also known for its prominent temples, including the Shri Jagadjanani Mahakali Temple and the Shree Sai Baba Temple.
+The Shri Jagadjanani Mahakali Temple is regarded as a highly revered and powerful shrine.
+According to local belief, the unique depiction of Goddess Mahakali enshrined here exists in only one other temple—the Sri Ujjaini Mahakali Temple in Secunderabad.

 Ancient Bhagawan Bahubali Gomateshwara ruled Bodhan Asmaka.
 He was the second son of Rishabhanatha, who was the first tirthankara in Jainism.
 Bodhan is believed to be the place of death of the dynasty's Kannada-language court poet Pampa.
 The samadhi (burial place) of Pampa is also believed to be located in Bodhan: it was discovered in the 1970s, when historian Yadagiri Rao deciphered a form of the old Kannada script.
 The samadhi is of an unidentified saint, who is believed to be Pampa.

 Asia's second largest sugar factory is in Bodhan.

 According to historians, early Buddhism in South India spread through regions like Adilabad before entering Bodhan and further into the Deccan.
-Bodhan’s location placed it along historic trade and religious routes that likely facilitated Buddhist influence.
+Bodhan's location placed it along historic trade and religious routes that likely facilitated Buddhist influence.